 Credit cards are distinguished in particular by the method of debiting of the sums paid and there are three main types:

-Prepaid cards called 'carta-conto' (account card) or card with IBAN are becoming increasingly more widely used: unlike "traditional" cards, these cards have an integrated account, which enables holders to carry out many of the most common banking transactions.
-The most widely recognised ones in Italy include HYPE, a company in our group which we have already discussed in our article dedicated to mobile payments.
+Prepaid cards called account cards are becoming increasingly more common: unlike "traditional" cards, these cards have an integrated account, which enables holders to carry out many of the most common banking transactions.

 Credit cards involve costs for the merchants that accept them at their Sales Points or on Ecommerce sites and, in certain cases, also for the holders that use them.